vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 ## Download and unpackage the latest updates

 Now you can get started on downloading and installing new updates.
 This section contains a sample PowerShell script that you can use.
 This script is the easiest way to download new updates and get them ready for your VMs.
-You should then set the script to run at a certain time on the management machine by using a scheduled task (or, if you're familiar with using PowerShell scripts in Azure, Intune, or SCCM, you could also use those scripts).
+You should then set the script to run at a certain time on the management machine by using a scheduled task.
+Or, if you're familiar with using PowerShell scripts in Azure, Intune, or Configuration Manager, you could use those scripts instead.

 ```PowerShell